natesymer/ani/README.md

-ani
+Ani
 ==

-Compiler for a language based on decaf (see decaf.pdf).

-goals
-==

-To have a language suitable for teaching people how to code.

-running
+Imperative JVM language & compiler that resembles C++/Java.
+Ani is designed to help teach people how to program.
+A language specification is available in `language.md`.

+Using Ani
 ==

 Run `make`, then: